RX1334/333_EMProject/README.md

 # 333_EMProject
 Houses code for the Energy Monitoring Project owned by Princeton University and advised by Behavioral Science Consultancy Evidn.

-The web app link is energymonitor.princeton.edu
+The web app link is http://energymonitor.princeton.edu

 See the old web app here: https://energy-monitoring-project.herokuapp.com/